FJ-Rodriguez-Lozano/Labeled-Crack-Dataset/README.md

 # Labeled-Crack-Dataset
 *Index files for pavement crack databases*

-This this repository contains the index files with label of several images of seven datasets.
-This only contains the image name and the corresponding label into the following classes: *G-alligator, G-Transverse, G-Longitudinal, Healthy-pavement*.
+This this repository contains the index files with label of several images of seven datasets as well as the datasets used in the published work entitled "XXXX".
+The .txt files only contains the image name and the corresponding label into the following classes: *G-alligator, G-Transverse, G-Longitudinal, Healthy-pavement*.

 * **File: Cubero-Fernandez-et-al-label-index.txt**